 Physician Associates Internships Scheme

-Physician associates (PAs) are generalist healthcare professionals providing medical care who work semi-autonomously.
+Physician Associates (PAs) are generalist healthcare professionals providing medical care who work semi-autonomously.

-- The aim of this scheme is offering PAs the opportunity to chance to have varied clinical exposure to enhance their professional maturity.
+- The aim of this scheme is offering PAs the opportunity to have varied clinical exposure to enhance their professional maturity.
 This is facilitated through specialist placement with a secondary organisation alongside work in the primary care setting.

 General structure (37.5 hr post):